Duplex (building): United States

 In dense areas like Manhattan and downtown Chicago, a duplex or duplex apartment refers to a maisonette, a single dwelling unit spread over two floors connected by an indoor staircase.
 Similarly, a triplex apartment refers to an apartment spread out over three floors.
 These properties can be quite expensive and include the most expensive property in Manhattan as of 2006 (according to Forbes magazine), a triplex atop The Pierre hotel.
 In this context, an apartment located on only one floor may be called a simplex.

-UK
+United Kingdom

 In the United Kingdom, the term duplex is sometimes used by property professionals such as architects and estate agents and refers only to a flat or apartment on two floors connected by an inner staircase though many newer apartments have open-plan designs including mezzanines.
 The far more commonly used term is 'maisonette' meaning two dwellings split horizontally, like flats, but each with their own separate external door, unlike flats which have a shared external door.